icolomina/symfony-soroban-example/README.md

 - **SOROBAN_PUBLIC_KEY**: The public key we generated on the stellar laboratory
 - **SOROBAN_TOKEN_ADDR**: The token contract address we generated in the last section
 - **APP_SECRET**: This var is not important.
 Yo can set a random string
 - **DATABASE_URL**: Holds the database connection uri.
-Change the file name by one of yout choice
+Change the file name by one of your choice

-### Deploy the contract
+- **SOROBAN_CONTRACT_WASM_ID**: Holds the contract wasm id which will be used to generate a contract id.

-Deploy the contract so you can get the wasm id.
+To generate the wasm id, deploy the contract so you can get it.
 To do it, execute the following command in your project root folder:
 ```shell
 bin/console contract:deploy
 ```
 It will print the wasm id.
+Copy a set is a the *SOROBAN_CONTRACT_WASM_ID* value.

 ### Initialize the database
 Before creating the database install [sqlite](https://www.sqlite.org/index.html).